-The mesmerizing Milford Sound is one of the wettest regions on earth with up to 9 meters of rain each year.
-It's also is one of the most visited places in South New Zealand.
-To figure out the best time for your visit depends on the season you plan to come.
+Milford Sound is just mesmerizing and also one of the wettest regions on earth with up to 9 meters of rain each year.
+It's one of the most visited places in South New Zealand.
+Depending on the season you plan to come, we provide you with lots of useful tips.
 Continue reading to get the insights we got told by local rangers or get answers to your questions by using our quick navigation (most popular are the 7 Must-Know Tips):

 - Essential Cruise Tour Tips